 When you are shopping for nutrients you should look out for the abbreviation NPK, standing for nitrogen, phosphorus and sulfur.
 These will normally be displayed on the packaging as ratios.
 For example, ‘NPK: 10-5-7’ would mean the solution contains 10 parts nitrogen, 5 phosphorus and 7 sulfur.
 This ratio would be used to feed a cannabis during the vegetative stage of growth where a plant requires more nitrogen to fuel its growth.

-What is the best nutrient feeding schedule for autoflowers?
+What is the best nutrient Ratio schedule for autoflowers?

 Each cannabis strain will require varying levels of nutrients, some are heavy feeders and others not so much.
 So, there isn’t a hard and fast rule for exactly how much nutrients you should feed your plants.
 However, the NPK levels in your nutrient solution will need to be increased or decreased depending on the stage of growth that your plants are in.
-Here is a basic nutrient feeding schedule that will work with almost all autoflowering strains.
+Below is a basic nutrient ratio schedule that will work with almost all autoflowering strains.
 Bear in mind that this is sort of like a universal schedule so you can start with this and then increase or decrease the numbers according to how your plant responds.
+You may also want to incorporate this to your autoflowers nutrient feeding schedule.

 |Growth Stage||NPK Nutrient Ratio|